 This course provides students the opportunity for a deeper study of the governmental and political systems of the N.C. and the U.S. and will build upon the application of the Founding Principles.
 This course will allow students to examine the ways in which power and responsibility are both shared and limited by the U.S. Constitution and how the judicial, legal, and political systems of North Carolina and the United States embody the founding principles of government.
-Students in this course will analyze and evaluate the extent to which the American system of government guarantees, protects, and upholds the rights of citizens as well as how it has evolved over time.
+Students in this course will analyze and evaluate the extent to which the American system of government guarantees, protects, and upholds the rights of citizens as well as how it has evolved

-AMERICAN HISTORY 43112X0 1 CREDIT AMERICAN HISTORY HONORS 43115X0 1 CREDIT 1 CREDIT
+AMERICAN HISTORY 43112X0 1 CREDIT AMERICAN HISTORY HONORS 1 CREDIT 43115X0